privacypass/challenge-bypass-extension/README.md

     -   `docs`: Documentation.
 -   Commands:
     -   `make install`: Installs all dependencies.
+    -   `make sjcl`: Configures and builds the SJCL source code.
     -   `make build`: Builds all source files and compiles them into unminified source file at `addon/build.js`.
     -   `make test`: Builds all source files (except `src/ext/listeners.js`) into a single file and then runs the jest testing framework on this file.
     -   `make test-all`: Same as `make test` and runs the sjcl tests.